dacoder123456m/wusco-browserext/README.md

 and click add to chrome and accept/pin it

+if you have problems with sites detecting it then click on it and disable it for that spicific site if its on it will be red but if you disable it it will be grey

 now we need dark mode but for some reason themes dont work so we need to install this extension instead so goto:

 https://chromewebstore.google.com/detail/dark-reader/eimadpbcbfnmbkopoojfekhnkhdbieeh

 and click add to chrome and accept/pin it

+and when you want to disable dark mode on a spicific page just click the extension and click off

+also click open a new tab and click the art color palet logo and go to customize and change it to black and save it will make everything dark mode

 ok now we need a privacy extension so goto: